-Reference Title Summary of Document SHEP Scotland's Historic Environment Policy - This document consolidates the previous SHEP series into one policy document.
-The SHEP complements and has the same authority as the Scottish Planning Policy and other relevant Ministerial policy documents, and is a relevant consideration in the statutory planning, EIA and Strategic Environmental Assessment (SEA) processes.
-(December 2011) The policy of the Scottish Ministers states that: a) actions taken in respect of Scotland's historic environment should secure its conservation and management for the benefit and enjoyment of present and future generations; b) there should be a presumption in favour of preservation of individual historic assets and also the pattern of the wider historic environment; no historic asset should be lost or radically changed without adequate consideration of its significance and of all the means available to manage and conserve it; and c) Scotland's historic environment should be managed in a sustainable way, recognising that it is a social, cultural, economic and environmental resource of great value.
-Guidance Note Series Managing Change in the Historic Environment The series describes how to apply the policies contained in the Scottish Historic Environment Policy (2009) (SHEP) and Scottish Planning Policy (2010).
+Reference Title Summary of Document HESPS Historic Environment Scotland Policy Statement - (2016) This document replaces the previous Scotland's Historic Environment Policy (SHEP).
+The HESPS complements and has the same authority as the Scottish Planning Policy and other relevant Ministerial policy documents, and is a relevant consideration in the statutory planning, EIA and Strategic Environmental Assessment (SEA) processes.
+The policy of the Scottish Ministers states that: a) actions taken in respect of Scotland's historic environment should secure its conservation and management for the benefit and enjoyment of present and future generations; b) there should be a presumption in favour of preservation of individual historic assets and also the pattern of the wider historic environment; no historic asset should be lost or radically changed without adequate consideration of its significance and of all the means available to manage and conserve it; and c) Scotland's historic environment should be managed in a sustainable way, recognising that it is a social, cultural, economic and environmental resource of great value.
+Guidance Note Series Managing Change in the Historic Environment The series describes how to apply the policies contained in the Scottish Historic Environment Policy (2009) (now superseded by HESPS) and Scottish Planning Policy (2010) (superseded by SPP, 2014).
 The guidance notes that are of particular relevance to the Project are 'Demolition' and 'Setting'.
 These documents set out the principles that apply to the demolition of listed buildings and unlisted buildings in conservation areas and those principles that apply to developments affecting the setting of historic assets or places.
-PAN 2/2011 Planning and Archaeology This PAN accompanies Scottish Planning Policy (SPP), Scottish Historic Environment Policy (SHEP) and the Managing Change in the Historic Environment Guidance Notes, which together set out the Scottish Ministers' policies for planning and the historic environment.
+PANs PAN 2/2011 Planning and Archaeology This PAN accompanies, SPP, HESPS and the Managing Change in the Historic Environment Guidance Notes, which together set out the Scottish Ministers' policies for planning and the historic environment.
 The PAN includes guidance on archaeological assessments and field assessments as well as arrangements for mitigation.
 The PAN promotes the protection and preservation of archaeological sites and monuments, and their settings, in situ wherever feasible.
 Where preservation in situ is not possible, advice is provided on an appropriate level of excavation, recording, analysis, publication and archiving which should be carried out before and/or during development.
-PAN 78 Inclusive Design (2006) See Table 3 for full planning guidance and advice details.
+PAN 78 Inclusive Design (2006) See Table 2 above for full details

-1.1.34 Table 22 below provides a summary of the key development plan policies for CNPA that are of relevance to Cultural Heritage, while Table 23 provides a summary of key development plan policies for PKC.
+1.1.34 Table 15 below provides a summary of key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).